On Air Now

-The Queen has two honorary degrees in Music, a Bachelor of Music from University of London, and Doctor of Music from the University of Wales.
-Both were awarded before she ascended the throne and are symbolic of her devotion to music.
+The Queen had two honorary degrees in Music, a Bachelor of Music from University of London, and Doctor of Music from the University of Wales.
+Both were awarded before she ascended the throne as a symbol of her devotion to music.

 The Queen authorised the first female Master of the Queen’s Music, Scottish composer Judith Weir, whose royal appointment made history in 2014.

-Her support for the classical music industry has been unwavering.
+Her support for the classical music industry was unwavering.
 In 2005, Her Majesty inaugurated The Queen’s Music Medal, an award presented annually to outstanding musicians, whose acclaimed recipients include opera singer Sir Bryn Terfel, the National Youth Orchestra of Great Britain, and violinist Nicola Benedetti.

 As the Royal Family’s website states, “The purpose of this award is to raise the general profile of music within the UK and to reward individuals who have had a major influence on the musical life of the nation.”

-Her Majesty frequently includes musicians in The Queen’s Birthday Honours List, has opened several concert halls, and is often seen attending concerts.
+Her Majesty frequently included musicians in The Queen’s Birthday Honours List, opened several concert halls, and was often seen attending concerts.

-Her support for the industry also stretches to her support of military bands and orchestras, whose working musicians rely on the pomp and circumstance of The Queen.
+Her support for the industry also stretched to her support of military bands and orchestras, whose working musicians rely on the pomp and circumstance of the Royal Family.